Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

 \subsubsection{Adversarial Learning}

-Adversarial learning simultaneously trains classification models and their adversaries~\cite{dalvi2004adversarial}.
+Adversarial learning simultaneously trains classification models and their adversaries~\citep{dalvi2004adversarial}.
 While the classification model is trained to predict ground truth values, the adversary is trained to exploit fairness issues.
-Both models then perform against each other, to improve their performance.
+Both models then compete against each other, to improve their performance.

-Zhang et al.~\cite{zhang2018mitigating} trained a Logistic Regression model to predict the label $Y$ while preventing an adversary from predicting the protected attribute under consideration of three fairness metrics: Demographic Parity, Equality of Odds, and Equality of Opportunity.
+\citet{zhang2018mitigating} trained a Logistic Regression model to predict the label $Y$ while preventing an adversary from predicting the protected attribute under consideration of three fairness metrics: Demographic Parity, Equality of Odds, and Equality of Opportunity.
 Both, predictor and adversary, are implemented as Logistic regression models.

-Similarly, Beutel et al.~\cite{beutel2017data} trained a neural network to predict two outputs: labels and sensitive attributes.
-While a high overall accuracy is desired, the adversarial setting optimises a low ability to predict sensitive information.
-The network is designed to share layers between the two output, such that only one model is trained~\cite{adel2019one,sadeghi2019global,delobelle2020ethical,beutel2019putting,raff2018gradient}.
+Similarly, \citet{beutel2017data} trained a neural network to predict two outputs: labels and sensitive attributes.
+While a high overall accuracy is desired, the adversarial setting reduces the ability to predict sensitive information.
+The network is designed to share layers between the two output, such that only one model is trained~\citep{adel2019one,sadeghi2019global,delobelle2020ethical,beutel2019putting,raff2018gradient}.

-Lahoti et al.~\cite{lahoti2020fairness} proposed Adversarially Reweighted Learning (ARL) in which a learner is trained to optimize performance on a classification task while the adversary adjusts the weights of computationally-identifiable regions in the input space with high training loss.
+\citet{lahoti2020fairness} proposed Adversarially Reweighted Learning (ARL) in which a learner is trained to optimize performance on a classification task while the adversary adjusts the weights of computationally-identifiable regions in the input space with high training loss.
 By so-doing, the learner can then improve performance in these regions.

-Other than using adversaries to prevent the ability to predict sensitive attributes (e.g., for reducing bias according to population groups), it has also been used to improve robustness to data poisoning~\cite{roh2020fr}, to improve individual fairness~\cite{Yurochkin2020Training}, and to reweigh training data~\cite{petrovic2022fair}.
-In particular, Petrovi{\'c} et al.~\cite{petrovic2022fair} used adversarial training to learn a reweighing function for training data instances as an in-processing procedure (contrary to applying reweighing as pre-processing, see Section \ref{section:pre-sampling}).
+Other than using adversaries to prevent the ability to predict sensitive attributes (e.g., for reducing bias according to population groups), it has also been used to improve robustness to data poisoning~\citep{roh2020fr}, to improve individual fairness~\citep{Yurochkin2020Training}, and to reweigh training data~\citep{petrovic2022fair}.
+In particular, \citet{petrovic2022fair} used adversarial training to learn a reweighing function for training data instances as an in-processing procedure (contrary to applying reweighing as pre-processing, see Section \ref{section:pre-sampling}).